From Skidmore to streaming on Amazon

 shooting, went to rehearsals and scouted locations.

 I was amazed by how close the scenes caught on camera looked like the scenes I had in my head.

 It was so magical – long dresses and hair, quiet forests and country cabins.
 My Rapunzel episode looked better than I had imagined.
 The actress was stunning with dark, long hair tied in a braid filled with flowers.

 The shoots were extremely fun too.
 I could hardly sleep at night because I wanted to wake up the next day and be back on set.
 Even though we filmed in 100-degree heat, and had hourly tick checks from deep adventures into the forest, it was a lot of fun and by the end of the summer, I’d made very close friends.

-When our show premiered on Amazon this summer, I couldn’t help but feel immensely grateful for Nicole that she relied on me and the other two Skidmore writers to help bring her dream to fruition.
-As we continue to work together, I feel so honored to have her in my life.
+When our show premiered on Amazon, I couldn’t help but feel immensely grateful for Nicole that she relied on me and the other two Skidmore writers to help bring her dream to fruition.

 But, while the writing, directing, producing and editing skills are invaluable, the confidence she gave me is priceless.
 And that’s the most important part of all.